Topics to cover in a written plan include:

 NEH's Office of Digital Humanities (ODH) requires data management plans for their new grant program - Digital Humanities Implementation Grants (DHG)

-NIH Data Sharing Policy and Implementation Guidance (Mar 5, 2003) (includes examples)
+NIH Data Sharing Policy and Implementation Guidance (Effective until Jan.
+24, 2023) (includes examples)

 "Investigators are expected to share with other researchers, at no more than incremental cost and within a reasonable time, the primary data, samples, physical collections and other supporting materials created or gathered in the course of work under NSF grants.
 Grantees are expected to encourage and facilitate such sharing."